RaceStreaming – FAQ

 What is the price?

-The RaceStreaming StreamKit, including a first-year subscription, is €1.495.
+The RaceStreaming StreamKit, including a first-year subscription and mobile data plan, is €2.250.
 Visit the store for more information.
-The annual renewal subscription for the following years is €349 (~€29 per month).
+The annual renewal subscription for the following years including mobile data plan is €1.104 (€92 per month).

 Do you offer bundles for entire race teams or race organizers?